 Conducting a hazard assessment and developing an exposure control plan

 In order to limit exposure to COVID-19, all employers are required to develop and implement an exposure control plan for their workplace.
-Section 85 of the Government of Saskatchewan’s Occupational Health and Safety Regulations specifies the informational elements that must be included in your exposure control plan.
-These elements are outlined in this document.
+Section 6-22(1) of the Occupational Health and Safety Regulations, 2020 specifies the informational elements that must be included in your exposure control plan.
+These elements are outlined below.

 It is also important to note that personal information must not be included in an exposure control plan.
 Personal information is any recorded information that uniquely identifies a person, such as a person’s name, age, sex, race, religion, sexual orientation, disability, blood type, criminal or employment history, financial information, education or health information.

 - Identify any workers who may be exposed.